yangyao/py-excalidraw/README.md

 Security
 - The admin page is unauthenticated by default.
 Protect it via reverse proxy auth, IP allowlist, VPN, etc., for production.
 - Storing share keys on the server makes canvases openable from Admin and weakens pure end‑to‑end secrecy; restrict Admin access.

+### Save‑to‑Admin Injection
+- The backend injects a small helper script into the Excalidraw frontend (`index.html`) at response time.
+- Location: `server/routes/ui.py` reads `server/inject/save-to-admin.js` and inlines it before `</head>`.
+- No extra network fetch: the JS is injected inline; if reading fails, injection is skipped (frontend behaves normally).
+- Behavior: watches the Share dialog, places a “Save to Admin” button next to “Copy link”.
+  - On click, it reads the share link (from the readonly input, or temporarily triggers Copy to capture it), opens a lightweight name modal, and POSTs `{ name, key }` to `POST /api/v2/admin/documents/{id}/meta`.
+- Scope: only affects the frontend app pages; `/admin`, `/api`, `/v1`, `/ping` are not modified.
+- Disable injection: remove or empty `server/inject/save-to-admin.js` (the server will skip injection if the file can’t be read).

 ## APIs